amarallab/transportation_network_evolution/README.md

 ## Code for: Forecasting the evolution of fast-changing transportation networks using machine learning <br/>

-This is the repository associated with the paper "Forecasting the evolution of fast-changing transportation networks using machine learning" *Nature Communications* (2022).<br/>
+This is the repository associated with the paper **"Forecasting the evolution of fast-changing transportation networks using machine learning" Nature Communications (2022)**<br/>

 **Repository structure:** <br/>